-Where clearing of low shrubs is proposed, this AO can be met by satisfying all of the following:
+Where a regional ecosystem burn is proposed, this AO can be met by satisfying all of the following:

 - 1. Identify the location and extent of the development footprint including all areas of clearing to be assessed under the development application. - 2.
-Identify the areas where clearing of low shrubs is proposed. - 3.
-Identify the regional ecosystems for the areas identified for low shrub clearing.

-See Part 1 'Vegetation Management mapping' for further information on and access to vegetation management maps and data.

-4. Identify the regional ecosystem structure category for each identified regional ecosystem.
-Regional ecosystem structure categories can be found in the REDD.
+Identify the areas where the regional ecosystem burn will be undertaken. - Identify the regional ecosystems for the identified regional ecosystem burn areas.
+See Part 1 'Vegetation Management mapping' for further information on and access to vegetation management maps and data. - 4.
+Demonstrate how all regional ecosystem burns will be undertaken in accordance with fire guidelines for the regional ecosystem as outlined in the REDD.